anodejs/anodejs/docs/SIMPLE_SETUP.md

 * https://github.com/myanodeorg/system
 * https://github.com/myanodeorg/bootstrap

-### Important Important Important note for early adopters (remove this section after system and bootstrap made public)
+### Important Important Important (remove this section after system and bootstrap made public)

 As long as system and bootstrap repositories are private, the forked repositories remain private as well.
 You should add forked repositories to your github ```Readonly``` team, which grants read permissions to buddy account.
 I am not sure if it will work, given you are not administrators of ```anodejs``` team, which owns parent private repositories.
 I hope github doesn't suck and it will not work, meaning, it will not allow granting read permissions to repositories owned by ```anodejs```.
 Talk to me (yosefd@microsoft.com) and we will figure out how to let your buddy account to access these repositories (probably can be solved by adding one of ```anodejs``` owners as a co-owner of your ANODE organization).

 ## Create ANODE cluster configuration

-ANODE cluster configuration is kept in private cluster repository.
+ANODE cluster configuration is kept in cluster repository.
 This repository doesn't include any code, just configuration parameters for cluster's farms.

-Cluster repository has to be private as it includes various secrets: Azure storage account key and certificates keys.
+Eventually cluster repository has to be private as it includes various secrets: Azure storage account key and certificates keys.
+We will return to [the issues of security](https://github.com/anodejs/anodejs/blob/master/docs/SECURITY_SETUP.md) after the basic ANODE farm would be configured.

 Each farm in the cluster should have a branch in the cluster repository. ```master``` branch is reserved for development environment (consider developer's computer as another farm in ANODE cluster).

 Refer to the template of cluster repository at https://github.com/anodejs/sample-cluster

-### Setup private cluster repository
+### Setup cluster repository

-Create private repository in your github organization or bitbucket team.
+Create new repository in the github organization.
 You can call it ```cluster```.

+If you pay github for more advanced plan and you can create private repository.
+If you have free github plan, you will have to recreate cluster repository later, on [bitbucket](https://github.com/anodejs/anodejs/blob/master/docs/BITBUCKET_SETUP.md).

+Configure access rights by adding cluster repository to ```Readonly``` team.

 Create branch for the farm.
 Let's assume you have called it ```farm```.